ismaelgutier/sunflower/README.md

 <div align="justify">

-*sunflower* is a package designed to assist clinicians and researchers in the fields of Speech Therapy and Neuropsychology of Language.
+*sunflower* is a package designed to assist clinicians and researchers in the fields of Speech Therapy and (Neuro)psychology of Language.
 Its primary goal is to facilitate the management of multiple response data and compute formal similarity indices to assess the quality of oral and written productions in patients with aphasia and related disorders, such